isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-08-post-ties-that-bind-the-story-of-two-brother-poets.md

 For Anne Teo, the discovery of her late uncle and his published poems was proof that her father and his brother were bound by their mutual love for verse.[^17] Juxtaposing her father’s poems with that of her uncle’s, she suggests that their brotherly bonds rose above the tragedy of war and the Japanese Occupation through the redemptive power of forgiveness, as seen in the poem “I Found A Bone”.[^18]

 There are enough Christian motifs in the poem to suggest this idea.
-It starts and ends with Teo Kah Leng’s voice but switches to the persona of his younger sibling, Teo Poh Leng, in stanzas 12 and 13 as he recounts his tragic death at Punggol beach: “I am the way of life, your Hope… / Know I am hanging on a cross / And Calvary is nigh”.
+It starts and ends with Teo Kah Leng’s voice but switches to the persona of his younger sibling, Teo Poh Leng, in stanzas 12 and 13 as he recounts his tragic death at Punggol beach: "I am the way of life, your Hope… / Know I am hanging on a cross / And Calvary is nigh."

 Although Teo Kah Leng lost his two beloved siblings in the war and was suddenly thrust with the financial and moral responsibility of looking after his extended families, Anne says that her father was able to “help Uncle Poh Leng remain a poet even after his death” by literally immortalising him in “I Found A Bone”.